ugurcanaltun/ugurcanaltun/README.md

 ## Skills and Experience 🔨

-🌱 I’m currently learning and have experience in 👷:
+🌱 I’m currently learning, as learning is an infinite process, and have experience in 👷:

 * 💻 **Java**, **JavaFX**, **Scene Builder**
 * 💻 **Python**